piyushpatel2005/fullstack-exploration/notes/expressjs/setup/index.md

 }
 ```

-With this, you can simply run `npm run start` command to start the server.
+With this, you can simply run `npm run dev` command to start the server.
 This will run the command `nodemon index.js`.
 Check your browser and you should see the JSON response.
 Now, just modify the response message from `Hello World` to `Hi Everyone!` and save the file.
 You should see the changes reflected in the browser without having to restart the server.
 On the console, you can also see that the server has restarted automatically.